Monkeystation/photanol-com/src/pages/index.md

         * Good communication skills, both verbal and written, in the English language.

-        Please send your cover letter and resume to joanna.kowalczyk@photanol.com.The position is available per September 2023.
+        Please send your cover letter and resume to joanna.kowalczyk@photanol.com

+        The position is available per September 2023.
       description_short: "We are looking for an MSc internship candidate (preferably enrolled in last year) for a period of at least 6 months in our labs in Amsterdam.
 You will get a role in our Strain Synthesis team with